 Accuracy vs. Velocity

-While it may sounds cool (and it is, actually) to have an air rifle that can fire a lightweight pellet at supersonic speed – i.e., greater than the speed of sound (which is around 1,100 FPS), there is at least one thing you should keep in mind: accuracy.
+While it may sound cool (and it is, actually) to have a pellet rifle that can fire a lightweight pellet at supersonic speed – i.e., greater than the speed of sound (which is around 1,100 FPS), there is at least one thing you should keep in mind: accuracy.
 It’s widely accepted that a pellet rifle’s accuracy deteriorates rapidly upon reaching the speed of sound.
 But why?

 Let’s say a pellet is fired from a rifle at around 1,200 FPS.
 As it comes out of the muzzle it is indeed traveling faster than the speed of sound, and just after exiting the barrel it will produce a loud cracking that signifies that the sound barrier has been broken.
 But unless you are firing at very close range, this is a bad sign for accuracy’s sake, because pellets decelerate quickly, and this supersonic flight is short lived.
 As a result, the sonic wave that was generated behind the pellet as it broke the sound barrier will soon catch up and overtake the slowing pellet, perturbing its flight trajectory and/or causing it to tumble.
 Although this may be insignificant when shooting beer cans/targets at close ranges in the back yard, for more serious target shooting or ensuring a humane kill when hunting in the field, it’s definitely enough to make you miss badly.
 This is why experienced shooters know to keep FPS at around 1,000 by using a heavier pellet on high-powered rifles precisely to avoid breaking the sound barrier.